tphummel/blog/content/posts/game-boy-advance-buying-guide.md

 ## Market Overview

-Here is an overview of the ___ Nintendo Game Boy Advance games rated 70 or above by [Metacritic](https://www.metacritic.com) (minimum 7 reviews) and the price to buy the game loose (no box or manual), used on secondary markets according to [Video Game Price Charts](https://www.pricecharting.com).
+Here is an overview of the 228 Nintendo Game Boy Advance games rated 70 or above by [Metacritic](https://www.metacritic.com) (minimum 7 reviews) and the price to buy the game loose (no box or manual), used on secondary markets according to [Video Game Price Charts](https://www.pricecharting.com).
 This gives a sense of the overall shape of GBA loose cartridge market, ignoring mediocre and low quality games.

-- Avg Price:
+- Avg Price: $19.85
-- Median Price:
-- Avg Score:
+- Avg Score: 78.5
-- Median Score:

 *Prices accurate as of June 21, 2020.*